 Site icon Patriot Software

-Beneficial Ownership Information Reporting Is Required in 2024 for LLCs, Corps, More
+Beneficial Ownership Information Reporting Is Required for LLCs, Corps, More

-A new rule, known as company beneficial ownership information reporting, takes effect on January 1, 2024, and small business owners are not exempt.
+A new rule, known as company beneficial ownership information reporting, took effect on January 1, 2024, impacting small business owners nationwide.

 Depending on your business structure, you must report beneficial ownership information (BOI)—aka who owns and controls your company—to the U.S. government.
-If you fail to comply, you could face hefty penalties and even jail time.
+If you fail to comply, you could face hefty penalties of $591 per day and even jail time.

 Table of Contents